-Kody Brown, Meri Brown, Janelle Brown, Christine Brown, and Robyn Sullivan and "spiritually married" to the other three women, whom he calls "sister wives."
-When the family became the subject of a TLC reality television show in 2010, the Lehi Police then filed a 42 U.S.C. § 1983 action in federal district court against the Governor and Attorney General of the State of Utah and the Utah County Attorney.
+Kody Brown, Meri Brown, Janelle Brown, Christine Brown, and Robyn Sullivan ("the Browns") form a "plural family."
+Kody Brown is legally married to Meri Brown and "spiritually married" to the other three women, whom he calls "sister wives."
+When the family became the subject of a TLC reality television show in 2010, the Lehi Police Department opened an investigation of the Browns for violating the Statute.
+The Browns then filed a 42 U.S.C. § 1983 action in federal district court against the Governor and Attorney General of the State of Utah and the Utah County Attorney.
 Claiming the Statute infringed their First and Fourteenth Amendment rights, the Browns sought declaratory relief and a permanent injunction enjoining enforcement of the Statute against them.